 The fight or flight response is the body’s reaction to a “perceived harmful event, attack or threat to survival.”
 The fight or flight response is best understood by imagining that you are running through the woods in the dark trying to get away from a lion.
-Imagine that, while running, you are trying to decide if you will turn to fight the lion!
+Imagine that, while running, you are preparing to turn to fight the lion if necessary!

 Fight Or Flight: ADD/ADHD Type Symptoms